-If your keys are lost or stolen and you don't have an extra coded key, you will need to have your vehicle towed to an authorized dealer.
+If your keys are lost or stolen and you don't have an extra coded key, you will need to have your vehicle towed to a dealership.
 The key codes need to be erased from your vehicle and new coded keys will need to be programmed.

 Replacing coded keys can be very costly.
 Store an extra programmed key away from the vehicle in a safe place to help prevent any inconveniences.
+Please visit an authorized dealer to purchase additional inconveniences.
 Please visit an authorized dealer to purchase additional spare or replacement keys.